mzattera/predictive-powers/docs/index.md

   * `OpenAiChatService` uses OpenAI chat API.

   * `OpenAiAssistant` uses OpenAI assistants API.

+  * `HuggingFaceChatService` uses Hugging Face inference API.

 `predictive-powers` allows you to use either implementation with no changes in code, as will be shown below.

-You have seen the first example about instantiating and using an agent in a chat in the [quickstart](#chatintroduction); below, we will explain other features available n the library.
+You have seen the first example about instantiating and using an agent in a chat in the [quickstart](#chatintroduction); below, we will explain other features available in the library.

 #### Multimedia in Conversations